OCB7D2D/ElectricityLamps/README.md

-# OCB Electricity Lamps - 7 Days to Die (A20) Addon
+# OCB Electricity Lamps Mod - 7 Days to Die (A20) Addon

 This (A20) Mod adds new light blocks that support coloring, dimming and beam angle adjustments (for spotlights only).
+You need to disable EAC to use this mod!

 https://community.7daystodie.com/topic/25582-new-and-better-electric-lamplight-blocks-dmtharmony/